JustAppSec

 • Budibase deployments running versions <= 3.31.4.

-• Impact described in the CVE record includes complete authentication bypass and broad API access (CRUD over tables/rows/automations/datasources, plus CSRF bypass).
+• Impact: complete authentication bypass, broad API access (CRUD over tables/rows/automations/datasources), and CSRF bypass.

 What to do now